How to deploy a Next.js project on Ubuntu with NGINX

 Firewall

-We must set up a firewall to only allow certain ports on our VPS.
-We will only allow 22 for SSH, 80 for HTTP and 443 for HTTPS
+We must set up a firewall to only allow certain ports on our VPS, in this guide we will use the built-in ufw command.
+This will prevent unwanted access to our VPS.
+We will only allow the following ports:

 sudo ufw allow ssh # 22